-2. A red filter for the GoPro.
-It took me a long time until I cottoned on to this as before I received my red filter (thanks Dad!) all my photos and videos were so blue and not showing the real beauty of the coral.
+2. A red filter for the GoPro is a must for my diving holiday packing list.
+It took me a long time until I cottoned on to this as before I received my red filter (thanks Dad!) all my photos and videos were so blue or green and not showing the real beauty of the coral.
 You lose red colour the deeper you dive.
 See which red filter fits your underwater camera here.

 3. Gopro selfie stick, a recent purchase that allows me to get closer to animals or corals without disturbing them with my bubbles or presence.
 Buy a similar one like this Selfie Stick GoPro Hero on Amazon.

 4. Bikini or swimwear.
 I personally prefer to wear a bikini under my wetsuit as it is easier when you need to go to the toilet on the dive boat!